anasmuhd01/anasmuhd01/README.md

-- 🔭 I’m currently working on **Django and web development**
+- 🔭 I’m currently working on a**Django project**

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python

 - 📫 How to reach me ****